ietf-tools/bibxml-service/docs/ref/containers.rst

     - Navigate to ``<host>:8000``, where 8000 is the port number provided in your environment, to see service web GUI.

+    This container can be run in multiple instances (see also :rfp:req:`7`).

 **celery**
     Workers that process long-running asynchronous tasks,
     like citation dataset indexing, using image built by web-precheck.